top of page

 The Ephesians chapter 4 text has a sense of system functionality just as our natural body.

+I am going to be using the acronym APEST to help clarify the functionality of each gift.
 Apostles are like our feet providing both stability and expansion.
 Prophets are like our eyes that see, our ears that hear and our mouths that declare the heart of God.
 Evangelists are like our arms reaching out to the lost.
-Teachers are like our legs that give us strength of character, wisdom and faith formed through the word of God to keep us on mission during our journey.
-Shepherds are like our hands that are used both for being tender and protective.
-Each of these gifts need to be fully active and present in the life of the body.
+Shepherds are like our legs that give us strength of character, wisdom and faith formed through the word of God to keep us on mission during our journey.
+Teachers are like our hands that are used both for being tender and protective.
+Each of these gifts need to be active and present in the life of the body.
 If they are not then we not only diminish our understanding of the faith, but we introduce significant dysfunction into the body of Christ affecting its proper functioning.

 These five gifts could be compared to tools because they are used to build, prepare and make ready the body for functionality.